DimuthuHemachandra/Khanlab_Tutorials/README.md

 # Khanlab_Tutorials

-Linux ? how to get access through windows (virtual machine) ? how to connect/mount/access data on graham Submitting a normal/bids app job/ neuroglia wrappers
+1.Linux ? how to get access through windows (virtual machine) ?

+2.how to connect/mount/access data on graham

+3.Submitting a normal/bids app job/ neuroglia wrappers ?

-? how to type/run bids app
+4.how to run bids app/Singularity containers/docker

-Singularity containers/docker
-Jupyter notebooks with intro to python
+5.Jupyter notebooks with intro to python
 Python Nipype/containers
 Matlab+python code writing on graham
 Data visualization+Data formats